 Following those sections, we present a summary of the available trial evidence regarding benefits and harms (KQ 1 and KQ 2) and differences of effects in subgroups (KQ 3).
 We then document the evidence in more detail for each outcome of interest stratified by the hormone therapy treatment (estrogen only or estrogen plus progestin).

-Because results of the Women's Health Initiative (WHI) have been published in multiple publications, we chose articles that focused on specific outcomes (e.g., gallbladder disease, urinary incontinence) over more general publications, when available.
+Because results of the WHI have been published in multiple publications, we chose articles that focused on specific outcomes (e.g., gallbladder disease, urinary incontinence) over more general publications, when available.

 Results of Literature Searches